- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/29871_papers.rev.1452013163.png)"/>

 - Titles should be uppercase in lists and on business cards.

 Titles of Publications

-- Titles of books, periodicals, (including online magazines), movies, television series, plays, works of art, musical compositions, collections of poetry, long poems published separately, and names of fund raising campaigns are italicized.
+- Titles of books, periodicals, (including online magazines), movies, television series, plays, works of art, musical compositions, collections of poetry, and long poems published separately.

 - Titles of lectures, speeches, episodes of television and radio series, songs, poems, articles from newspapers and periodicals, chapters, short stories, essays, and individual parts of books are set in roman type and within quotation marks.

 - Underlining is not appropriate in printed material.

 The Web and Email

 - Do not hyphenate email; lowercase it except at the start of a sentence or as a title.
 (Note: This is one of a very few places where we do not follow the Chicago Manual of Style.)

 - http:// and www. are not needed at the start of a web address unless there is confusion about whether it is a web address.

 - Italicize titles of online publications.